GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 - [Projects and folder structure](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_interface_wiki.html)

 ## Data preparation

 In this exercise, we will not be using any geodata.
-Instead, we will be learning how to navigate throught the different interfaces and how to save and load a QGIS project.
+Instead, we will be learning how to navigate through the different interfaces and how to save and load a QGIS project.
 You can download the zipped template folder structure [here](https://nexus.heigit.org/repository/gis-training-resource-center/Modul_1/Modul_1_Exercise_1_Understanding_the_interface/Modul_1_Exercise_1_Understanding_the_interface.zip).

 ```{figure} /fig/Standard_project_folder_structure.drawio.svg
 ---